 If you think you were illegally searched, you should immediately contact a criminal defense attorney and tell them what happened.
 Write down exactly what happened and collect as much information as possible.
 Provide your lawyer with as many facts as possible.

 If your constitutional rights have been violated, you have options regarding how to proceed.
-Your best step is to contact a criminal defense lawyer at Harrison, Hart & Davis, LLC.
+Your best step is to contact a criminal defense lawyer at Harrison & Hart, LLC.
 We will immediately start working on your case and ensure your rights are protected.